Les Bergers Centre Commercial

 There is a gourmet restaurant on offer at the hotel serving local and international delicacies made with regional produce.

-Ski & Snowboard Rental in Alpe d'Huez Centre.
+Ski & snowboard rental in the Centre of l'Eclose area of Alpe d'Huez.
 Save time and money by booking online with Intersport.
 Have your equipment ready to pick up as soon as you arrive and hit the slopes straight away!

 Want to rent skis or snowboards in Alpe d'Huez?
-Just visit the Skiset Henri Sports Les Bergers store!
+Just visit the Skiset AB Sports Office du Tourisme store!

 With over 30 years of experience teaching skiing and snowboarding across the French Alps, their mission is to help you make the most of every moment on snow.